 FAQ

-We offer private ASD and Neurodevelopmental assessments to children over the age of 4 years, young people and adults.
+We offer private ASD and Neurodevelopmental assessments to children over the age of 3 years, young people and adults.
 Assessments are carried out by two or more registered professionals with extensive experience in Autism and broader Neurodevelopmental assessments, with multidisciplinary discussions once all the information has been gathered by the team.
-We can carry assessments out on-line or face-to-face.

 What will happen when I contact you?